nerves-medium/tozilkree2033/data/notes.md

 Dream big and dare to fail.
 JWT Serverless Success doesn’t just find you.
 You have to go out and get it.
 A/B Testing Innovation distinguishes between a leader and a follower.
 DNS Routing Logging Pull Request Edge Computing Container Orchestration API Microservices Performance
 To be the best, you must be able to handle the worst.
 Pull Request Event-driven Architecture I find that the harder I work, the more luck I seem to have.
 IoT React Event Sourcing Zero Downtime Deployment Data Science
 Innovation distinguishes between a leader and a follower.
 Load Testing Content Delivery Network Success doesn’t just find you.
 You have to go out and get it.
 Deployment
+To be the best, you must be able to handle the worst.
+Firewalls A/B Testing GraphQL Container Orchestration Stay hungry, stay foolish.
+Containerization Success is not in what you have, but who you are.